This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How can I manage MDS?

-It is important to reduce your risk for bleeding or bruising, and to prevent infections:
+It is important to lower your risk for bleeding or bruising, and to prevent infections:

-- Stay away from others who have a cold or the flu.
-Also try to stay away from large groups of people.
-This will decrease your chance of getting sick.
-Treatment for MDS can decrease your ability to fight infection.
+- Avoid anyone who has a cold or the flu.
+Also try to avoid large groups.
+This will lower your risk for getting sick.
+Treatment for MDS can lower your ability to fight infection.

 - Ask which activities are safe for you.
 Contact sports may increase your risk for bleeding or bruising.